limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 ### (Pre-Intake) Modernization and Decommission Planning
 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     |Yellow      | Application owner?
-Initial cloud suitability 6 questions completed   | N/A     | Ken/Intake team have not deployed these yet.
+Identify VA application owner                     |Complete     | Wallace French Business Owner; Jonathan Lindow is the PM Initial cloud suitability 6 questions completed   | N/A     | Ken/Intake team have not deployed these yet.
 ITOPs to review if "obsolete" system based on usage     |      | Did Chris Cardella's team review to confirm not an obsolete system?
-ECSO Migration wave planning started              | Complete   |  Wave 2 Baseline costs (pre-cloud) documented             |      |Need baseline costs to calcuate cost savings in cloud, primary goal of VA cloud migration
+ECSO Migration wave planning started              |    |  Met with VAEC team; kickoff meetings Baseline costs (pre-cloud) documented             |Complete      |
-Validated ACTIVE users / traffic analytics for past 12 months   |      |
+Validated ACTIVE users / traffic analytics for past 12 months   |      | B2B tool; used in the data migration and data cleansing process
-ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. |      |
-VIPR Epics completed                              |      |
+ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     |Under FMBT program VIPR Epics completed                              | Complete |Did epics but not in VIPR; Sharepoint system used by OIT (Austin); follows VIPR process but different reporting system (franchise fund at VA); lack of business ID from ITOPs.
 Routing tab in VIPR workbook completed            | N/A  | Ken/Intake team has not yet deployed this 100% complete pre-intake checklist                |      | Checklist in development by CAS COMPLETED ALL (PRE Intake) Tasks                  |    |